dkeenan7/LyteFyba/PCB/Readme.txt

 Zoom out; leave room below;
 Ensure all layers are visible
+Frame select the whole BMU including the squiggle-join cutouts above Deselect board outline including the oval holes, by Ctrl-Shift-click.
+Copy and Paste.
-Frame select the whole BMU including the squiggle-join cutouts above Deselect board outline by Ctrl-Shift-click; Copy; Paste When the Paste Net dialog comes up, select All No Press shift-"+" and enter 0 into the X field and -1810 into the Y field.
+When the Paste Net dialog comes up, select All No Press shift-"+" and enter 0 into the X field and -1810 into the Y field.
 OK Click in space to deselect all
-Delete the IFO daughter-board tab (a tight group) from the copy.
 Delete the mounting hole and its keepout circle (a tight group) from the original.
 Apply the rotation procedure to the north (original) board only Now is a good time for a design rule check.